Back in 2005, I needed to decide whether to keep an old car or get something more modern. Old cars can end up quite expensive if you let them.

 - Transfer costs (if used)

-- Gas mileage, is this older car getting bad gas mileage?
-In these days of gas at $1/litre that is something to think about (maybe a newer smaller car gets better mileage).
+- Gas mileage, is this older car getting lousy gas mileage?
+In these days of gas at $1/litre, that is something to think about (maybe a newer smaller car gets better mileage).

-- Do you need a second car (in my case the answer is YES for now)?
-Maybe you can last a couple of months with only 1 car?
-Those few months might save you a few bucks and show that you didn’t really need that second car?
+- Do you need a second car (in my case, the answer is YES for now)?
+Maybe you can last a couple of months with only one car?
+Those few months might save you a few bucks and show that you didn’t need that second car.

 Just a few things to think about before you push your old car off the cliff